kumarprincepk/kumarprincepk/README.md

 - 👋 Hi, I’m Prince Kumar
-- 👀 I’m interested in cybersecurity, AI,
+- 👀 I’m interested in web development, cybersecurity and AI.
-- 🌱 I’m currently learning Btech
+- 🌱 I’m currently completed Btech.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on LinkedIn https://www.linkedin.com/in/prince-kumar-singh-pk

 <!---